SergioLipe/WheelchairVR/README.md

 ## Acknowledgements

-Developed in Unity 3D in partnership with a rehabilitation institution.
+Developed in Unity 3D in partnership with the [Associação de Paralisia Cerebral de Braga](http://www.apcb.pt/) (APCB).
 This project makes wheelchair driving training accessible to everyone who needs it — one practice run at a time.